 Gunung Gading National Park

 Have you ever heard about the Rafflesia tuan-mudae flower?
-It’s the world biggest flower and we had been very lucky finding one of them blooming in the Gunung Gading National Park!
+It’s the world biggest flower and we were very lucky to find one of them blooming in the Gunung Gading National Park!
 This flower is the main attraction of this park – check at the National Park Service if one of them is blooming at the moment.
-The Park is easy to reach by public bus from Kuching – Inside the park are guided jungle hiking tours!
+The Park is easy to reach by public bus from Kuching – inside the park there are guided jungle hiking tours!
 To spot a Rafflesia inside the deep rainforest was an absolute travel highlight.

 Bako National Park

 This Park is situated ap.
 40 km from Kuching and can be reached by boat from Kampong.
-We recommend to stay there for one or two nights – there are lots of adventurous hiking trails to explore!
+We recommend staying there for one or two nights – there are lots of adventurous hiking trails to explore!

 We loved hiking through the tropical rain forest – there are various types of flora and fauna and lots of wildlife!
 It was amazing to see the proboscis monkeys (long nose monkeys) just a few meters next to us.
-Additionally we got in touch with long-tailed macaques, boars, flying fox and a few snakes.
+Additionally, we got in touch with long-tailed macaques, boars, flying foxes and a few snakes.
 On top, we found some beautiful carnivorous plants and we explored amazing beaches.
-For us the Bako National Park is the MUST SEE in Sarawak!
+For us the Bako National Park is the ultimate MUST SEE in Sarawak!

-The Semenggoh Nature Reserve is a wildlife center for Orang Utans, where you have the possibility to see this monkeys at their feeding times.
-Normally they are spending their time roaming around in the rain forest, but when it comes to a free meal they are returning to the center of the park.
-We had a lot of fun watching this guy’s 🙂 The best chance of seeing Orang Utans are between 9-10 and 3-4.
+The Semenggoh Nature Reserve is a wildlife center for Orang Utans, where you have the possibility to see these monkeys at their feeding times.
+Normally they spend their time roaming around in the rain forest, but when it comes to a free meal they return to the center of the park.
+We had a lot of fun watching these guys.
+The best chance of seeing Orang Utans is between 9-10 and 3-4 o`clock.

 If you would like to see these amazing monkeys you should definitely visit this park!

-We loved exploring the Niah Caves National Park!
-This National Park is beautiful, so calm and less touristy but it offers some interesting and impressive sights: There is the huge main cave which is home of thousands of swiftlets.
-It’s possible to pass the caves on a trail, but make sure you are taking a flashlight with you.
-The caves are unlit but you can go there by your own.
+Briefly said, we loved exploring the Niah Caves National Park! !
+This National Park is beautiful, so calm and less touristy but it offers some interesting and impressive sights: There is the huge main cave which is home to thousands of swiftlets.
+It’s possible to pass the caves on a trail, but make sure to take a flashlight with you.
+The caves are unlit but you can go there on your own.
 After that trail you will find the Painted Cave, which is also interesting to see.
 The jungle walk is easy to manage and on the way to the caves you will also pass some Iban longhouses.
 Although all the main attractions of the Niah Park can be done in one day, we stayed inside the park for one night.
 If you want to read more about the adventurous Niah Caves, check out “Visting the Niah Caves in Borneo”

 Gunung Mulu National Park